paricbat/servo/docs/HACKING_QUICKSTART.md

 ### Visual Studio Code

+Before doing anything, make sure that `rust-analyzer` is installed for the current toolchain by running `rustup component add rust-analyzer` in the project root.

 Running plain `cargo` will cause problems!
 For example, you might get rust-analyzer extension errors about build scripts like